Why Big Tech may learn to love Mike Bloomberg

 Bloomberg—a media mogul, former New York City mayor, and former Republican—has already spent copious amounts of cash on both social media and television ads, seeking to overpower Donald Trump on his own platforms of choice.

 There are plenty of reasons for tech-industry employees, most of whom are progressives, to dislike Bloomberg.
-He’ll be attacked onstage tonight for things like his “stop and frisk” policy, and reports of lewd and sexist comments to and about women.
-But Bloomberg—himself a major tech investor—has attracted support from venture-capital type ssuch as Chamath Palihapitiya.
-And Big Tech companies may find some reasons to look past any any reservations they may have about his candidacy.
+He’ll be attacked onstage tonight for things such as his “stop and frisk” policy and reports of lewd and sexist comments to and about women.
+But Bloomberg—himself a major tech investor—has attracted support from venture-capital types such as Chamath Palihapitiya.
+And Big Tech companies may find some reasons to look past any reservations they may have about his candidacy.

-Anti-trust fever is alive and well in Washington–at least where tech companies are concerned.
-The Department of Justice, which announced new investigations into Big Tech antitrust last summer, recently said it’s staffing up on attorneys in its DC and San Francisco offices to accelerate the work.
+Antitrust fever is alive and well in Washington—at least where tech companies are concerned.
+The Department of Justice, which announced new antitrust investigations into Big Tech last summer, recently said it’s staffing up on attorneys in its D.C. and San Francisco offices to accelerate the work.

-Of all the Democratic candidates, Bloomberg has come out the strongest against breaking up Big Tech companies like Facebook and Amazon.
+Of all the Democratic candidates, Bloomberg has come out the strongest against breaking up Big Tech companies such as Facebook and Amazon.

-“Breaking things up just to be nasty is not an answer,” Bloomberg told the The Mercury News last month.
-“You’ve got to have a good reason and how it would work, and I don’t hear that from anybody . . .”
+“Breaking things up just to be nasty is not an answer,” Bloomberg told The Mercury News last month.
+“You’ve got to have a good reason and how it would work, and I don’t hear that from anybody.”

-Pete Buttigieg has said breaking up bit tech companies should one of a “spectrum” of regulatory options on the table, but has expressed doubt about whether politicians should make the decisions.
-Elizabeth Warren made tech antitrust a central issue in the primary, with her plan to break up companies that act both as platform providers, and sellers on those platforms.
+Pete Buttigieg has said breaking up big tech companies should be one of a “spectrum” of regulatory options on the table but has expressed doubt about whether politicians should make the decisions.
+Elizabeth Warren made tech antitrust a central issue in the primary, with her plan to break up companies that act both as platform providers and as sellers on those platforms.
 Bernie Sanders has more recently come out in favor of breaking up big tech companies.

 “I don’t think they know what they’re talking about,” Bloomberg said of Warren and Sanders in his Mercury News interview.

-Income Tax
+Income tax

 Big Tech benefited handsomely from the 2017 Trump tax cuts.
 Companies saw their corporate income tax rate drop from 35% to 21%.
 Big tech businesses such as Apple and Amazon have used some of that windfall to build new facilities and add U.S. jobs, though they’ve also spent money on stock buybacks and investor dividends.
 For the government, the lost revenue has contributed to a skyrocketing national debt of more than 22 trillion dollars.

-Bloomberg favors raising the corporate income tax, but not back to pre-tax cut levels.
-He proposes raising the rate from 21% to 28%.
+Bloomberg favors raising the corporate income tax, but not back to pre-tax-cut levels.
+He proposes upping the rate from 21% to 28%.
 Amy Klobuchar favors a new rate of 25%.
-Joe Biden also proposes 28%, and wants a 15% minimum tax that would prevent big tech companies such as Facebook and Amazon from using accounting methods to pay effectively zero income tax.
+Joe Biden also proposes 28% and wants a 15% minimum tax that would prevent big tech companies such as Facebook and Amazon from using accounting methods to pay effectively zero income tax.

 Broadband